Robert Burns Junior: Life and family

 Writing to Alexander Cunningham Burns stated "When I tell you that Mrs Burns was once, 'my Jean', you will know the rest.
 Of four children she bore me, in seventeen months, my eldest boy is only living.
 By the bye, I intend breeding him (Bobbie) up for the chuch; and from an innate dexterity in secret Mischief which he posses (sic), & a certain hypocritical gravity as he looks on the consequences.
-I have no small hopes of him in the sacerdotal line.
+I have no small hopes of him in the sacerdotal line."

 At age six Robert Junior was said to "have his father's alert, lively mind, combined with a certain docility and gravity, and Burns had high hopes that the boy might go far, if he were given the right education."
-Speaking to Anna Benson at Arbigland, Burns commented that Bobbie was a promising boy and yet he sarcatically said that "I hope he will turn out a glorious blockhead, and so make his fortune".
+Speaking to Anna Benson at Arbigland, Burns commented that Bobbie was a promising boy and yet he sarcastically said that "I hope he will turn out a glorious blockhead, and so make his fortune".

-In his poem "Nature's Law", the Robert indicated his optimistic aspirations for his eldest son:
+In his poem Nature's Law, Robert indicated his optimistic aspirations for his eldest son:

 Robert Junior had a superior memory, was a proficient musician, had a good singing voice and did try his hand at writing English verse, however his efforts lacked the ability, the genius and the fire of his father.

 Writing to Mrs Frances Dunlop from Dumfries on 24 September 1792, Burns said, revealing his early pride in Robert Junior: "Your little godson (Francis Wallace) is thriving charmingly, but is a very devil.
 He, though two years younger, has completely mastered his brother.
 Robert is indeed the mildest, gentlest creature I ever saw.
 He has a most surprising memory, and is quite the pride of his schoolmaster."

 Robert Junior left an account of life in Mill Street, saying that the family always had a maid, often had company and the house was carpeted and well furnished.
-He remarked that "besides the spoils of smugglers, the poet received many presents of game and country produce from the rural gentlefolk, besides occasional barrels of oysters .."
+He remarked that "besides the spoils of smugglers, the poet received many presents of game and country produce from the rural gentlefolk, besides occasional barrels of oysters ..."